cjacker/opensource-toolchain-8051/README.md

 * Debugging on target using an ICE (in circuit emulator):

-an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv' mention above.
+an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv' mentioned above.

 And you can always use 'printf' via UART:-)